Frans Bauer: 20th century

-With his German Schlager album, Weil Ich Dich Liebe (Because I love you), Bauer also conquered the German market.
+In 1997, he published his first album for the German Schlager album, Weil Ich Dich Liebe (Because I love you).
 In the same year, De Regenboog (The Rainbow), a duet with Dutch singer Marianne Weber reached number 1 in the Dutch charts.
 The year 1997 for Bauer however ended tragically: two members of his band, returning from a concert, died in a traffic incident.

-Thanks to his fans Frans Bauer became more and more popular.
+Thanks to his fans Frans Bauer became increasingly popular.
 In March 1998 he gave his first series of concerts in Ahoy.
-Record companies offered millions for a contract.